ucsdwcsng/C-Shenron/README.md

 This is an example, you can run any of the files from `bash Data_Collection_Scripts/Start_Carla_Job_Scripts`.

 Refer to [this repository](https://github.com/ucsdwcsng/nautilus-kubernetes-howto/blob/main/parallelization.md) on how to run data collection scrips parallely by running each script in a pod.

+> **Note:** The generated data will be updated shortly as we are currently figuring out the best storage solution for the data.
+We will update the README with the link to the data once it is available.

 ## Training the model
 #### Training: